 The Company is a company with Nominating Committee, etc. pursuant to the Companies Act.
 (See "6.
 Corporate Governance, etc. - (1)Corporate governance - 1) Outline of corporate organizations.")
-Information on its Directors and Executive Officers is as follows.
+The information on its Directors and Executive Officers is as follows.

 (1) Directors